 A brain aneurysm, also called a cerebral or intracranial aneurysm, is an abnormal bulging outward of one of the arteries in the brain.
-It is estimated that as many as one in 17 people will develop a brain aneurysm during their lifetime(1).
+It is estimated that as many as one in 17 people in the United States will develop a brain aneurysm during their lifetime(1).
 Aneurysms can occur in people of all ages, but are most commonly detected in those ages 35 to 60(2).